 All full-time, undergraduate and graduate students are eligible to participate in any part of the Alternative Break experience.

 Participants: Diversity is a core foundation of our program and already has a wide range of student participants from first year students to graduate students, students who have volunteered for the first time and students who dedicate lots of time to service, Colorado natives to international students and so much more.
 There’s a spot for you if you have an interest or passion for service and social justice.

 Site Leaders: Being a site leader for Alternative Breaks is one of the premier leadership experiences on campus.
-It’s a unique opportunity to gain course credit for participation in the year-long leadership training OR you can be a leader as a volunteer.
-Either way, you’re going to gain crucial leadership skills and real-life experience on your Alternative Break trip to lead, manage, develop, support and teach a group of students.
+It’s a unique opportunity to gain crucial leadership skills and real-life experience on your Alternative Break trip.
+You will lead, manage, develop, support and teach a group of students.

 Skills you’ll gain:

 Interested in being a site leader?
 Apply here.